react-native-cameraroll/react-native-cameraroll/README.md

 If the tag has a file extension of .mov or .mp4, it will be inferred as a video.
 Otherwise it will be treated as a photo.
 To override the automatic choice, you can pass an optional `type` parameter that must be one of 'photo' or 'video'.

+It allows to specify a particular album you want to store the asset to.

 Returns a Promise which will resolve with the new URI.

 **Parameters:**